 Action: If you would like to work with us to help these communities project a more welcoming, inclusive presence in Addison County, please contact Tom.

-At the recommendation of Rev. Tricia, Tom connected with the First UU Society of Burlington to learn more about its “Sunday Morning Breakfast” program.
+Innovation and inter-congregational collaboration are key to finding solutions to inequity and injustice.
+The good people of First UU Society of Burlington are practicing their faith through just such innovation with their “Sunday Morning Breakfast” (SMB) program.
 Tom and his family have joined the FUUSB team as they served breakfast, handed out clothing items, and spent time over 100 members of Burlington’s unhoused community.
+Recently, Tom was invited to preach at FUUSB on the second anniversary of FUUSB’s SMB program.

 Action: If you want to join Tom in future collaborations with FUUSB like the “Sunday Morning Breakfast” program, please contact him.